11 Super benefits of Sesame Seeds, Til

 Health Benefits of Sesame Seeds, Til

 1. Sesame – a good source of protein : These tiny white seeds are indeed a good source of protein. ½ cup provides around 11 g of protein to build bones, enhance muscle mass and promote cell health.
+Try Lapsi Methi Muthia (5 g protein / serving of Lapsi Methi Muthia).
 It has specific amino acids including lysine and tryptophan.
 These high protein seeds are widely used in a weight loss diet to boost metabolism too.

-3. Sesame – a dose of iron ad folic acid : Sesame seeds are a storehouse of iron.
+3. Sesame – a dose of iron and folic acid : Sesame seeds are a storehouse of iron.
 Ask a nutritionist what to eat to increase RBC count and hemoglobin levels?
 And they would recommend sesame seeds and garden cress seeds for sure.
 These tiny seeds help to prevent iron deficiency anaemia and boost your energy.
 Folic acid is another nutrients necessary for the formation of RBC and prevent megaloblastic anemia.
 Regular consumption of sesame seeds is sure to ward off your worry about poor concentration and fatigue associated with anaemia.
+Til Chikki, famous Indian sweet, makes use of sesame seeds along with jaggery, both the ingredients which are brimming with iron.

 10. Sesame – an anxiety reliever : Sesame is a good source of stress- relieving nutrient – magnesium.
 It also abounds in amino acid tryptophan which achieves its effect by promoting the release of serotonin, one of the key brain chemicals involved in regulating mood.
 Serotonin helps you provide the feeling of calmness and relaxation.
-Because the body can't make it's own tryptophan, it must be taken in as part of the diet; for this reason turn to sesame seeds.
+Because the body can't make it's own tryptophan, it must be taken in as part of the diet; for this reason turn to sesame seeds in the form of Strawberry Baby Spinach Salad.

 Nutritive Information for Sesame seeds, Til: